Ditch the floor exercises to build a strong, stable foundation for your body.

 From here, push your hips back, and bend your knees to lower your body into a squat, not letting your knees cave in as you do so.
 Pause, then push through your heels to return to starting position.
 That’s one rep. Perform 10 reps, or as many as you can until you feel it in your legs, then rest.
 Repeat for a total of two sets.

-Learn how to make the squat easier (or harder) for your needs in this guide.
+Learn how to make the squat easier or harder for your needs in our beginner’s guide to the squat.

 Stand tall with your arms down at your sides.
 Step back with your right foot, placing your toes on the ground and keeping your heel lifted.